 Note: the characteristics of the gases supplied in New Zealand differ from those used in many other countries.

-The fundamental requirements for the Gas Product Regime.
+The fundamental requirements for the gas product regime.
 This includes who must comply, transitional arrangements, and compliance.

-Supplier Declaration of Compliance
+Gas Appliance Supplier Declarations of Compliance

-The importer or New Zealand manufacturer of a product of a type covered under the Certification Regime is required to make a Supplier Declaration of Compliance (SDoC) before they supply the product.
+The importer or New Zealand manufacturer of a product of a type covered under the certification regime is required to make a Supplier Declaration of Compliance (SDoC) before they supply the product.
 Specified fittings and declared articles may also require an SDoC.

 The Certification regime provides recognised four equivalent certification regimes.